RandyT97/Alexa-Synthesizer/README.md

 ## Echo-Synthesize is an Amazon Alexa Skill:
 <h4>Function:</h4>
 Upon prompt, outputs the appropriate note in the form of an .mp3 file.
-All .mp3 files are generated using a Sine Wave Generator.